 You will then begin heading west.
 After riding through West Philly, you will pass through Delaware County via the Philly to Swarthmore route, aka Bicyclists’ Baltimore Pike.
 This route has street signs directing the way to Swarthmore.
 A highlight of this section is getting a peek at the creeks, including Cobbs, Darby, Crum, Ridley, Chester, and Brandywine Creeks, that feed into the Delaware River.
 You might notice a dip in temperature when passing through the creek valleys in the early morning hours.
 Note that the Wawa in Dilworthtown at mile 32 is the last place to refuel until Cafe Metzler controle at mile 64.

-As you reach the western edge of DelCo, you'll fly down Brinton Bridge Rd into the Brandywine Valley and onto Creek Rd, a popular route featured in the Keystone Brevet Co.’s route in November.
-Then you visit the villages of Doe Run and Spring Dell, an area full of scenic horse farms.
-For a hearty lunch and a chance to warm up, consider the Whip Tavern about half a mile off the route on Springdell Rd near mile 52 (opens at 11am).
+As you reach Brinton Bridge Road, you'll enter Tscheschter Kaundi, fly downhill into the Brandywine Valley and turn onto Creek Rd, a popular road featured in several PAR brevets.
+Then over some rolling hills, you'll visit the villages of Doe Run and Spring Dell, an area full of scenic horse farms.

 Next, as you cross Octaro Creek you will briefly enter Lancaster County and approach the staffed controle at Cafe Metzler.
 This controle is familiar to many long-time PA Randonneurs, having served as a controle and start-finish location for many brevets.
 It is a unique location in that it is located at the home of George and Erin Metzler near Atglen, Pennsylvania.
 It was dubbed Cafe Metzler in December 2009 when it was the first on-the-road controle for a brevet and featured a pancake breakfast.
 Some historians may recall that the pancake breakfast controle was just the beginning of the memorable events in that particular brevet, but that's a story for another time.
 The controle is in the garage located behind the house.
 Turn into the driveway and coast down to the garage.
 We'll have drinks and maybe some snacks.

 Then you will reach Phoenixville where there are plenty of refueling options, including a Wawa on the way into town.
 You'll cross the Schuylkill River into Montgomery County and return to Philly along the Schuylkill River Trail (SRT).
-The finish control is across the river from the parking lot at the Landing Kitchen.
+The finish controle is the Landing Kitchen, which is located across the Pencoyd Bridge from the start controle parking lot.

 This ride is a randonneur style bicycle event under the sanction of Randonneurs USA.
 Completing this event can help you train for Paris-Brest-Paris and earn RUSA awards.
 You need a current RUSA membership to ride this event.
 You can sign up for RUSA here.